 Over the years, I have found with my children that keeping them busy and sticking to as much of a routine as possible has been the key.

 Change 4LIfe has teamed up with Disney this summer to keep children active with their 10-minute shake up games; these games are an excellent idea for when you need a few minutes to prepare dinner or put the laundry on.

-Playdates in the park can be even more fun with a game of Capture the flag - How to play Capture the Flag.
+Playdates in the park can be even more fun with a game of Capture the flag.

 Rudding Park in Harrogate has a beautiful outdoor heated pool with a children’s paddling pool which is open to the public.
 (You need to call them to book a time slot)